Exposure Effects on Count Outcomes with Observational Data, with Application to Incarcerated Women: Women's Interagency HIV Study Analysis

+The reported number of cigarettes smoked per day clearly exhibited data heaping, as shown in Figure \ref{fig:WIHShist}.
+Both HCAR and informative heaping estimators were applied, where the informative heaping estimator allowed for the possibility that the probability of reporting an exact count varied across the following heaping intervals: $<5$, $5-14$, and $15+$.
+There were 252, 366, and 98 participants, respectively, in each heaping interval.
 The NB distribution was used for estimation to account for overdispersion in the reported number of cigarettes.
-An estimated 61\%-65\% of participants reported exact counts based on the three estimation approaches.
-The estimated $CMR$ (95\% CI) across the three methods were similar, with $\widehat{CMR}_{IPTW, heap}$=1.01 (0.75, 1.26), {$\widehat{CMR}_{PG, heap}$=1.04} (0.88, 1.20), and $\widehat{CMR}_{DR, heap}$=1.03 (0.81, 1.25).
-Under the given assumptions, there is little evidence of an effect of incarceration on the number of cigarettes smoked per day among smokers, as the expected number of cigarettes smoked if incarcerated is estimated to be about the same as the expected number of cigarettes smoked if not incarcerated.
+Depending on the estimator employed, the estimated counterfactual means for cigarettes smoked per day under incarceration and no incarceration ranged from 7.0-7.2 and 7.3-7.5, respectively.
+The estimated $CMR$ (95\% CI) across the four methods were similar, with $\widehat{CMR}_{HCAR,IPTW}=1.04$ $(0.76, 1.32)$, $\widehat{CMR}_{HCAR,PG}=1.04$ $(0.88, 1.20)$, $\widehat{CMR}_{HCAR,DR}=1.03$ $(0.74, 1.33)$, and $\widehat{CMR}_{IH,PG}=1.04$ $(0.87, 1.20)$.
+An estimated $65\%$ of participants reported exact counts based on the three HCAR estimation approaches, where as the informative heaping analysis suggests the probability of reporting an exact count declined across the three heaping intervals, with $\hat{\pi}_1=0.85$, $\hat{\pi}_2=0.64$, and $\hat{\pi}_3=0.21$.
+Regardless of the heaping estimator used, there is little evidence of an effect of incarceration on the number of cigarettes smoked per day among smokers, as the expected number of cigarettes smoked if incarcerated is estimated to be about the same as the expected number of cigarettes smoked if not incarcerated.
+In addition, confidence intervals are wide and are consistent with either a decrease or increase in smoking behavior due to incarceration.

+As with the partners outcome, two sensitivity analyses based on multiple imputation were conducted for the number of cigarettes outcome.
+In the first sensitivity analysis, the previously described analysis was repeated in each of the 30 multiply imputed data sets, and results were combined using Rubin's method.
+In the second sensitivity analysis, the first sensitivity analysis was repeated with the reported number of cigarettes smoked at baseline, categorized as $<10$ or $10+$, included as an additional covariate in the weight and/or outcome models for the estimators.
+In both sensitivity analyses, the estimates of the $CMR$ were slightly larger than these primary findings, ranging from $1.09$ to $1.19$, though estimates were imprecise and their corresponding confidence intervals overlapped heavily with the primary findings.
+The details and results of the sensitivity analyses are included in Section B2 of the Appendix.